VenturaNotes/Knowledge/- Topics/string (python).md

 			- `print(myString.replace(' ', ''))`
 			- `Output: 51628341097`
 				- Not useful though in separating numbers if they are greater than 1 digit (such as the number 10)
 ## Source[^3]
-- Strings are [[immutable]] meaning their values cannot be changed after they're created
-	- This means you cannot modify a character at a specific index.
-		- #comment For example, with the string "hello", you can't interchange "h" and "e" without creating a new string
-- When a string is modified, a new string object is created instead of altering the original one

-## Source[^4]
 - The join function combines the elements of a list into a string
 ```python
 li = ['a','b','c','d']